facebook/react-native/README.md

 ## Polyfills

 React Native is focused on changing the way view code is written.
 For the rest, we look to the web for universal standards and polyfill those APIs where appropriate.
-You can use npm to install JavaScript libraries that work on top of the functionality baked into React Native, such as XMLHttpRequest, window.requestAnimationFrame, and navigator.geolocation.
+You can use npm to install JavaScript libraries that work on top of the functionality baked into React Native, such as `XMLHttpRequest`, `window.requestAnimationFrame`, and `navigator.geolocation`.
 We are working on expanding the available APIs, and are excited for the Open Source community to contribute as well.

 ```javascript
 var React = require('react-native');